-Australian Office of Financial Management currently has 0 opportunities.
+Australian Office of Financial Management has no active opportunities at the moment.

 Guiding principles (AOFM values)

 The AOFM, as the interface between Government and financial markets is required to exercise considerable judgement.
 It is necessary to balance the pursuit of government objectives and community outcomes with an understanding of the incentives that drive financial market participants.
 In this regard, it is important that the AOFM is seen in its day-to-day dealings to be: